Azure Cosmos DB: Build a MongoDB API console app with Java and the Azure portal

 You can now use the Data Explorer tool in the Azure portal to create a database and collection.

 Click Data Explorer > New Collection.

 The Add Collection area is displayed on the far right, you may need to scroll right to see it.

 In the Add collection page, enter the settings for the new collection.

 Setting Suggested value Description Database id Tasks Enter Tasks as the name for the new database.
 Database names must contain from 1 through 255 characters, and they cannot contain /, \, #, ?, or a trailing space.
 Collection id Items Enter Items as the name for your new collection.
 Collection ids have the same character requirements as database names.
 Storage capacity Fixed (10 GB) Change the value to Fixed (10 GB).
 This value is the storage capacity of the database.
 Throughput 400 RU Change the throughput to 400 request units per second (RU/s).
+Storage capacity must be set to Fixed (10 GB) in order to set throughput to 400 RU/s.
 If you want to reduce latency, you can scale up the throughput later.
-Partition key /category A partition key that distributes data evenly to each partition.
-Selecting the correct partition key is important in creating a performant collection.
-To learn more, see Designing for partitioning.

 Data Explorer displays the new database and collection.